Ted Cruz photographed checking Twitter mentions after Supreme Court hearing tirade

-Photographer catches Ted Cruz checking his Twitter mentions after Supreme Court hearing tirade
+Ted Cruz photographed checking his Twitter mentions after ‘performative tantrum’ at Supreme Court hearing

 ‘He was searching Twitter for his name, this was right after his exchange with Chairman Durbin’